It can’t just be a bloody coincidence or a conspiracy, can it?

 1] No qualifications required

 There’s no real science or mystical theory to why the majority of Estate Agents are spineless, mentally challenged turds.
-In fact, it’s quite simple- you don’t need a license or go through a training programme to become an Estate Agent, so any old fool off the street without qualifications or experience can set up shop as an Estate Agent (which is often the case).
-That explains a lot already, doesn’t it?
+In fact, it’s quite simple- you don’t currently need a license or go through a training programme to become an Estate Agent (in the UK), so any old fool off the street without qualifications or experience can set up shop as an Estate Agent (which is often the case).

 2] Limited consumer protection

 Estate Agents are protected from their own stupidity, because it’s not a hugely regulated industry.

 It’s extremely difficult to claim anything against Estate Agents, unless they do something blatantly illegal.
 It’s amazing how British consumers have more rights when buying a tin of baked beans when compared to spending tens of thousands of pounds on bricks and mortar.

 3] The Wanker Mobile